 Quiet Eye is a sports vision concept that was first proposed in the 1980's to improve preforming a task that requires visual attention.

 To prepare for a putt - at the moment of concentration - your eyes must focus in, turn in and rotate in and all of this has to happen in balance.
 When putting your gaze must be steady, relaxed and locked onto the golf ball.
-To improve this visual task you must work your visual system beyond it's current functioning level.
+You want your eyes to have endurance and not succumb to fatigue.
+To improve visual function you must challenge your visual system beyond it's usual functioning level.
 Using the C-Rod for five minutes a day will help you to be a better putter by developing better visual attention, visual endurance and "Quiet Eye".

-Elite athletes consider vision training to be a part of their preparation.
-If you do this as well, then you will have an edge on the competition.
+Elite golfers including Gary Player and Nick Faldo considered vision training to be a part of their preparation.
+If you do this as well, then you will have an edge on your competition.

 The C-Rod is endorsed to train for Quiet Eye by PGA putting coaches Brett Saunders and Gabriel Hjertstedt.

 In 1996 Nick Faldo did eye exercises to improve his putting.
 Later that year he won his 3rd Masters.

 "Quiet Eye may explain why elite athletes can maintain their focus even under high pressure."

 Quiet Eye training facilitates competitive putting performance.